SINTEF/dlite/README.md

 The core of DLite is a framework for formalised representation of data described by data models (called Metadata or Entity in DLite).
-On top of this, DLite has a plugin system for different representing the data in different formats and storages, bindings to popular languages like Python, mappings to ontological concepts for enhanced semantics and a set of tools.
+On top of this, DLite has a plugin system for various representations of the data in different formats and storages, as well as bindings to popular languages like Python, mappings to ontological concepts for enhanced semantics and a set of tools.